xxyyluo/WD/data/README.md

 (3) 2022.7.8_prefecturalGPI_component_and_measurement.xlsx : raw data for the measurement of prefectural GPI compenents[^2];

 (4) data_prefecture.dta : data used for the regression models (prefecture level);

+(5) data_sensitivity : data used for the sensitive analyses.

 For replication issues, please feel free to contact us at jixi@pku.edu.cn (Xi Ji).